eFinder

 “Lanier cited an internal Meta study called 'Project Myst'.
 This allegedly found that children who had experienced 'adverse effects' were most likely to get addicted to Instagram, and that parents were powerless to stop the addiction.”

-INSUFFICIENT EVIDENCE — No evidence in archive to confirm the existence or findings of 'Project Myst'
+No evidence found in cross-references, web search, or Wikipedia to confirm the existence of the 'Project Myst' study.

 “The verdict demonstrates the limitations of Section 230 protections for big tech companies.”